 Flex Shot Review

 Flex Shot advertises the promise of easy, perfect caulking.
-I found it virtually identical to other pressurized caulking cans on the market, which have existed for years.
-That’s not to say, however, that the product is in any way inferior to other caulking products, but it also isn’t superior.
+I found it virtually identical to other pressurized caulking cans on the market, which have been readily available for years.
+That’s not to say that the product is in any way inferior to other caulking products, but I also wouldn’t call it superior.
 In my tests of the product, Flex Shot performed about as expected, with acceptable bonding properties, and on par with similar products.

-The commercial above, however, asks viewers to take a leap of faith and believe they will suddenly find themselves proficient at caulking, which is not likely to happen.
-There is still a certain amount of skill required to caulk and, depending on the project, “working” it after it has been applied.
+The advertising, however, asks viewers to take a leap of faith and believe they will suddenly find themselves proficient at caulking, which is not likely to happen.
+Proficient caulking requires a certain amount of practice to achieve.
+And not everyone is immediately aware of how to “work” caulk after it has been applied.
 Purchasing Flex Shot will not immediately impart this skill to consumers.

 A trip to your local hardware store will yield many caulking options, some which closely resemble Flex Shot, such as DAP’s Kwick Seal or Easy Seal products, which are both under $10.

-In the end, it feels like an overpriced pressurized can of ordinary caulk.
+In the end, the internet offer feels like an overpriced pressurized can of ordinary caulk.
 A local purchase will put it about on par with its competitors price-wise.

 Other Fake Flex Shot Reviews

 If you’ve gone online in search of Flex Shot reviews, you may have encountered several fake or affiliate reviews for the product.
-These reviews are not objective because the writer is attempting to sell the product.
+Some of these reviews are not objective because the writer is attempting to sell the product.
 You’ll often read one of these glowing reviews which end with a links to buy the product.
 Take any such review with a grain of salt.

 Flex Shot performs on par with an average pressurized can of caulk.
 I found nothing special about its properties or its application.

 The product’s biggest downfall is the cost of shipping, which makes this product about double that of similar products.
-You can find comparable products locally for under $10 with no shipping delays.
+I suggest purchasing Flex Shot from a third party website, or picking up a competing product locally.